tzcnsrkn/AZ-204-doc-only/AZ-204-Summarized.md

   - **Peek lock**: _At-Least-Once_ approach.
 Messages are locked for processing, and the application must explicitly complete the processing to mark the message as consumed.
 If the application fails, the message can be abandoned or automatically unlocked after a timeout (1min default).
 - **Topics:** Publishers send messages to a topic (1:n), and each message is distributed to all subscriptions registered with the topic.
 - **Subscriptions:** Subscribers receive message copies from the topic, based on filter rules set on their subscriptions.
 Subscriptions act like virtual queues and can apply filters to receive specific messages.
 Any consumers of the subscription automatically benefit from the filter.
-- **Rules and actions**: You can configure subscriptions to process messages with specific characteristics differently.
+- **Rules and actions** (**_does not exist for Queues_**): You can configure subscriptions to process messages with specific characteristics differently.
 This is done using **filter actions**.
 When a subscription is created, you can define a filter expression that operates on message properties - system (ex. `"Label"`) or custom (ex: `"StoreName"`).
 This expression allows you to copy only the desired subset of messages to the subscription queue.
 If no SQL filter expression is provided, the filter action applies to all messages in that subscription.

 ## Tiers